Marquette vs. Georgetown: Sportsbook promo codes, odds, spread, over/under - December 22

 Marquette vs. Georgetown Betting Trends

-- Marquette has won four games against the spread this season, while failing to cover six times.
+- Marquette has covered four times in 10 matchups with a spread this season.

-- Golden Eagles games have hit the over three out of 10 times this season.
+- The Golden Eagles and their opponents have combined to hit the over three out of 10 times this season.

-- Georgetown has won five games against the spread this season, while failing to cover six times.

-- A total of six Hoyas games this season have hit the over.

 Marquette Futures Odds